TiloRC/reddit_post_tracker/README.md

     python3 tracker.py subreddit1 subreddit2 etc.

-Every minute data is collected from aproximately all the active posts for each subreddit and automatically stored in an SQLite database in a file called "data.db."
+At the start of every minute data is collected from aproximately all the active posts for each subreddit and automatically stored in an SQLite database in a file called "data.db."
 Here's an example of what some of the data might look like:

 | post_id        | score           | rank  | num_comments  | present_time (utc time) |
 | ------------- |:-------------:|:-------------:|:-------------:| -----:|